vinayaksavle/vinayaksavle/README.md

 - Ciao!
 I am Vinayak Savle a developer, a keen learner and one who likes to solve problems.
 Ever tried a Google search 🤔, try to google me [here](https://www.google.com/search?q=vinayaksavle) and you may find some interesting activities I keep on doing.
 - 🔭 I’m currently working on a Dot Net with Angular Tech stack!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects and upgrade myself with new better version
+- 🥅 Goals: Upgrade myself with new better version
-- ⚡ Fun fact: I love to play mobile games and read quora.

 ### 📝 Latest Blog Posts
 - [Trust Issues with setTimeout()! 💔 setTimeout Interview Question](https://dev.to/vinayaksavle/trust-issues-with-settimeout-settimeout-interview-question-32ba)